celopenha1/trello-attachments-download/README.md

 - The process consists of getting the files through their url, saving them in a directory, and then compressing this directory to send to the front as a buffer-stream.
 - I used promises to ensure that all files downloaded correctly.

-- here is part of the solution
+- here is only the tip of the iceberg

 ```javascript
   const promises = attachments.map(attachment => {